Syahwal Ginting

-Radzky Syahwal Ginting (born 1 December 2003) is an Indonesian professional footballer who plays as a defensive midfielder or right-back for Liga 2 club Dejan.
+Radzky Syahwal Ginting (born 1 December 2003) is an Indonesian professional footballer who plays as a defensive midfielder or right-back for Liga Nusantara club Dejan.

 Club career

 Persija Jakarta

 He was signed for Persija Jakarta to play in Liga 1 in the 2021 season.
 Ginting made his first-team debut on 5 September 2021 as a substitute in a match against PSS Sleman at the Pakansari Stadium, Cibinong.

 International career

 On 1 July 2022, Ginting received a call-up to the preliminary squad to the Indonesia national under-20 team for the 2022 AFF U-19 Youth Championship.